arcsad/Playtorium-project/README.md

-# Product Price Calculator with Campaign Discounts
+# Assignment#1  The discount module

 This is a simple React Typescript application to calculate the final price of products after applying various campaign discounts.